 The navigation transponders are part of a larger satellite payload, which includes transponders providing mobile satellite services.
 The command and telemetry functions for the navigation part are integrated with the spacecraft’s overall TT&C systems.
 By sharing the TT&C functions, additional spectrum to control the navigation transponders is not required.

 Annex 9

 Technical description and characteristics of the NIGCOMSAT SBAS Network

+TABLE OF CONTENTS